brycepg/cave-dweller/Readme.md

 * python 2.7
 * noise (python package for simplex noise)
-* SDL 1.2?
-Not for Windows?
+* SDL 1.2 for libtcod on linux?

 Windows and linux dll/so s are included